bitwalker/libgraph/README.md

 ## About

-This library provides an alternative directed graph implementation (i.e. replaces `:digraph`).
+This library provides an alternative directed graph implementation (i.e. replaces `:digraph`), a priority queue implementation (designed for use with graphs, as it prioritizes low integer values over high), and eventually an undirected graph implementation.

 I created this library because one of my current projects has a need for doing processing on large numbers of graphs concurrently.
 As `:digraph` requires a minimum of 3 ETS tables per graph, and up to 6